Timeline of the 2019–2020 Hong Kong protests (August 2019): 11 August protests

 Despite a police ban on the protest, thousands marched in the Sham Shui Po region at 2 pm.
 Demonstrators marched from Maple Street Playground, set up roadblocks on Yam Chow Street, Cheung Sha Wan Road and besieged the Sham Shui Po Police Station.
 At 5 pm, the police dispersed protesters using tear gas, though some tear gas canisters landed on a pedestrian footbridge nearby, affecting both journalists and residents.
 Democracy activists moved on and besieged the police station in Tsim Sha Tsui.
-The police set up a defence line near the Lane Shopper's Boulevard district and fired bean bag rounds that ruptured the right eye of a female protestor.
+The police set up a defence line near the Lane Shopper's Boulevard district and fired bean bag rounds that ruptured the right eye of a female protester.

 At 8 pm, protesters moved to Kwai Chung and besieged the Kwai Chung police station.
 Riot police dispersed the protesters.
 Demonstrators fled to Kwai Fong station and television footage showed police had fired tear gas and several rounds of rubber bullets from inside the station.
 Some protesters retreated to Mei Foo station and set up roadblocks on Kwai Chung Road, while another group besieged the police station again.
 Traces of irritant smoke were still found inside Kwai Fong station the following day.
 MTR Corporation, responding to the incident, said that it was "very regretful" and urged the police force to consider the safety of its staff and commuters during law enforcement actions.

 An approved gathering was held in Victoria Park at 1 pm, though the police issued a Letter of Rejection to a protest that was to be held in the Eastern District.
 However, some protesters occupied major roads and intersections near the Sogo Hong Kong department store in Causeway Bay, while some moved along to Wan Chai, where a molotov cocktail was thrown during clashes with police.
 Red banners were seen posted throughout the North Point region, calling for Fujianese residents to defend their neighbourhood.
 Protesters had largely avoided marching to North Point, where democracy activists were previously assaulted by stick-wielding men, allegedly the local Fujianese residents, during the 5 August general strike.
 However, tensions rose in the region when locals dressed in red attacked two journalists and two other people.